PDF DRM document security to protect ebooks, reports & training courses from piracy

 As a large publisher the choice to host the Locklizard administration system is purely down to your individual needs.

 By hosting on your own server, the server is under your control.
 You can choose the port numbers the Secure PDF Viewer software will communicate on and you can use your own scripts to manipulate the database (please note that Locklizard does not provide support services for your own code).
-You can even configure the email message text that is sent out to your customers.
 The administration system can be hosted on a server that is currently in use by other software applications or you can host it on a server on its own.
+It does not have to be connected to the Internet so you can have a completely closed system if you are just looking for an internal system.

 By using the Locklizard hosted administration system for the licensing of your customers you can be up and running straight away and don’t have the responsibility of looking after your own server.